×

 As mentioned earlier, damp could be caused by a wider issue.
 Make sure you fix these root causes or make improvements to the property that deals with them, otherwise they are likely to come back again.

-Tips to Avoid Damp and Mould
+Tips to Prevent Damp and Mould

 Photo by Dương Nhân: https://www.pexels.com/photo/white-bed-linen-near-brown-wooden-window-frame-4389917/